Michiel1992/voltstarP/SUPPORT.md

 - Try restarting MyStar

 ### **Menu Bar Issues**
-- If the icon disappears: relaunch MyStar
+- If the icon disappears: relaunch Voltstar
 - If text is cut off: try a different display option in Settings
 - For display problems: restart MyStar or log out/in